Hi, My name is Grace Carr!

 A personal project exploring how Ravelry, an online fiber arts platform, can better support users at every stage of their crafting journey, both on the platform and in the hobby.

-Role(s)Brand Identity, UI, UX Design, Motion
+Role(s)Brand Identity, UI, UX, Graphics, Motion

 DescriptionRavely is an online platform and social networking site for knitters, crocheters, spinners, and other fiber artists.
 Laucned in 2007, it is a leading resource for people who enjoy working with yarn and other fiber materials.